AndrasKovacs/flatparse/README.md

 refers to the `ByteString` parsing input, which has pinned contiguous data, and also to the library internals, which avoids indirections and heap allocations whenever possible.

+## LLVM flag

+`flatparse` by default builds with the [`-fllvm` option](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/codegens.html#llvm-code-generator-fllvm).
+You can disable this by turning off the `llvm` package flag.
+Using a [`cabal.project` file](https://cabal.readthedocs.io/en/latest/cabal-project.html#cfg-field-constraints), this is most conveniently done by adding the following:

+    constraints: flatparse -llvm

+[Using `stack.yaml`](https://docs.haskellstack.org/en/stable/yaml_configuration/#flags), you can add the following:

+    flags:
+      flatparse:
+        llvm: false

 ## Features and non-features

 * __Excellent performance__.
 On microbenchmarks, `flatparse` is around 10 times faster than `attoparsec` or `megaparsec`.
 On larger examples with heavier use of source positions and spans and/or indentation parsing, the performance difference grows to 20-30 times.
 Compile times and exectuable sizes are also significantly better with `flatparse` than with `megaparsec` or `attoparsec`. `flatparse` internals make liberal use of unboxed tuples and GHC primops.
 As a result, pure validators (parsers returning `()`) in `flatparse` are not difficult to implement with zero heap allocation.